-Proofreading: Accepted manuscripts will be sent back to the corresponding author after English editing and checking of consistency by the Editorial Office for proofreading.
+Proofreading: Accepted manuscripts will be sent back to the submitting author after English editing and checking of consistency by the Editorial Office for proofreading.
 It is the authors' responsibility to correct the alterations made by editors.

 Page charges: The corresponding author will be invoiced to indicate the page charge from the JSTP secretariat after publication.
-One text-only printed page contains approximately 900 words, which roughly corresponds to 3 text pages of the Microsoft Word with the standard setting (A4, double space and 11-12 words x 25-26 lines/page; containing approximately 300 words).
+If plural (2) corresponding authors are present, the submitting author should specify to which corresponding authors the invoice should be sent, at the time when the manuscript is sumbitted.
+One text-only printed page contains approximately 900 words, which roughly corresponds to 3 text pages of the Microsoft Word with the standard setting (A4, double space and 11-12 words × 25-26 lines/page; containing approximately 300 words).
 Tables and figures can be estimated by their final sizes.
 The page charge is based on the number of printed pages.
-A standard charge rate is applied for the pages of the articles within the standard length of their article type, while an extra charge rate is applied for the pages beyond the standard length.
 As aforementioned, JTP is a full-color journal, and thus there will be no extra charges for the color printing.
 For the details of page charges, see the attached sheet.